Go Back

 • 1/2 tsp of ground ginger

-• Optional spices: Nutmeg, cloves to taste
+• Optional spices: Nutmeg, ground cloves to taste

 Nutrition Facts

-Vegan Carrot Cake (Gluten-Free)
+Vegan & Gluten-Free Carrot Cake

 Amount per Serving